CERT-Polska/mwdb-core/CONTRIBUTING.md

    flake8 mwdb/
    ```

-   For JS code, we use Prettify.
+   For JS code, use Prettify.
    ```
    cd mwdb/web
    npm install --only=dev